Doctor Who Live: Plot

 Vorgenson, a travelling showman and a fan of The Doctor, has set up his travelling stage show.
 Vorgenson has a device known as the Minimiser, which is capable of summoning beings from throughout time and space that are trapped within the Minimiser.
 Vorgenson uses it in an attempt to attract the Doctor's attention.

 After showing off the different monsters he has captured, Vorgenson pulls Winston Churchill from World War II, causing a paradox and threatening the present.
 Churchill contacts the Eleventh Doctor, who arrives to help him.
 Churchill is sent back to the Minimiser, and Vorgenson summons Judoon to track down the Doctor in case he has already arrived.
-The Judoon nearly turns on Vorgenson, requiring Vorgenson to trick them back into the Minimiser.
+The Judoon nearly turn on Vorgenson, requiring Vorgenson to trick them back into the Minimiser.
 The Doctor contacts the real world audience watching the show and attempts to have them help him summon his time machine, the TARDIS, to him, but is interrupted by Weeping Angels emerging from the Minimiser.
 The Angels send police officers who have come to investigate the show back in time; Vorgenson is able to send the Angels back into the Minimiser.
 The Doctor threatens Vorgenson to shut down the Minimiser, but Vorgenson manages to trap the Doctor inside of the device.
 The Doctor warns Vorgenson that someone is behind the events of the show as Vorgenson leaves, ending the show's first act.